McCarthy officially denies Schiff and Swalwell seats on House Intelligence Committee - KESQ

 Schiff will sit on the Judiciary Committee, according to a Democratic aide, while Swalwell told CNN he will sit on the Judiciary and Homeland Security panels.

-Some House Republicans have criticized McCarthy’s move ejecting Democrats from the intelligence panel.
-GOP Rep. Victoria Spartz of Indiana said in a statement that she opposes the push to remove the Democrats.
+Two House Republicans publicly denounced McCarthy’s move ejecting Democrats from the intelligence panel.
+Swing district Rep. Don Bacon of Nebraska called the kicking of members from committees “corrosive,” while Rep. Victoria Spartz of Indiana said in a statement that she opposes the push to remove the Democrats.

 “I appreciate these Republican members speaking out against what McCarthy is doing,” Schiff later told CNN’s Anderson Cooper on “AC360.”